 We provide you with peace of mind and ensure your supply of labour is legitimate.

 Why is supply chain due diligence important?

-When making a decision, it's useful to follow the principles of check, act and review, listed on the GOV.UK website, which will help assure credibility, legitimacy, legal and tax compliance of your suppliers.
-By following the simple principles listed below, this helps to minimise your exposure to risks in the supply chain.
+When assessing due diligence in the supply chain, you should follow the principles of check, act and review, listed on the GOV.UK website to assure credibility, legitimacy, legal and tax compliance of your suppliers.

 Are mini umbrella's placing you at risk of criminal tax evasion?

 Involving a Mini Umbrella company in your supply chain could be considered as criminal tax evasion under the General Anti-Abuse Rule.

 For a limited time, our expert team are conducting a free, thorough review of your payroll processes and provide guidance on ensuring compliance and mitigating potential risks.